-The lei is meant to be a non-verbal representation of aloha, the Hawaiian word for love, peace, passion, mercy, and compassion.
-Aloha is widely used in Hawaiian culture and can take many meanings, of greeting, farewell or hope.
+The lei is meant to be a non-verbal representation of aloha, the Hawaiian word for love, peace, friendship, passion, mercy, and compassion.
+A Lei is used during many occasions such as weddings, graduation ceremonies, school dances, and farewells.

-Each island in Hawaii has its own flowers and vegetations, which means that each island also has its specific lei, made of different flowers and colors, and different ways of assembling it.
+Each island in Hawaii has its own flowers and vegetation.
+This means that each island also has its specific lei, made of different flowers and colors.
 Some islands are known for their fruit as opposed to their flowers, so their leis are made of fruit.

 To celebrate Lei Day and the aloha spirit, people gift each other leis.

-Schools play a big part on the holiday, with students performing Hawaiian dance shows for the school and the community.
+Schools play a big part in the holiday, with students performing Hawaiian dance shows for the school and the community.
 Workshops on the history of Lei Day are also organized.